 Moving on to the performance side of things, Samsung has gone with Qualcomm’s Snapdragon 720G here.
 This is a healthy upgrade over the notoriously overused Exynos 9611 in the Galaxy A51, but considering the competition, it’s far from the ideal chipset on a phone of this premium.
 It’s an 8nm chipset and is found in mid-range phones like the Redmi Note 9 Pro Max.

 Anyway, you can choose between 4, 6, or 8GB of LPDDR4X RAM and either 128 or 256GB of internal storage.
 You can also expand the storage up to 1TB using a micro SD card.

-Running the show is Samsung’s latest One UI 3.1 based on Android 11.
+Running the show is Samsung’s One UI 3.1 based on Android 11.
 The company recently announced its revised software update policy.
 Under this, Samsung promises 3 years of OS and 4 years of security updates on its smartphones.
-With this, the new Galaxy A52 is set to receive up to Android 14 (or whatever Google ends up naming it) OS update.
+With this, the Galaxy A52 is set to receive up to Android 14 (or whatever Google ends up naming it) update.

 Like I mentioned earlier, this phone has a quad-camera setup at the back.
 The 48MP primary camera on the A51 has been substituted with a 64MP sensor whereas the rest of the setup remains pretty much the same.
 You get a 12MP ultrawide camera with a 123º Field Of View (FOV), a 5MP macro, and a 5MP depth sensor.

 Unlike the new Galaxy A72 which has a telephoto lens as well, the A52 is only capable of digital zooms of up to 10x.
 Additionally, Samsung has also brought in OIS on the rear camera.
 Consequently, you can shoot stable videos even at 4K/30fps by turning on the “Super Steady” mode.